mstan091/WaitingList_Group28/public/Readme.md

 * Process can continue in the same manner with
   * Discharging the patient from the Room
-  * Followed by Assigning tiop of the list to the Room
+  * Followed by Assigning the patient on top of the list to the Consultation Room
   * Updating the list
   * At any time you can refresh the Postgres database using the following script: [refresh Postgres](/docs/design_system/refresh_pg.sql)